Avoiding the Wrong Prescription: Why Country M&E Diagnostics Are Just What the Doctor Ordered

 Can you imagine getting a prescription from a doctor without being diagnosed first?
 You would protest it as guesswork.
 Even the finest doctors need to review symptoms before suggesting the right approach.

-This is also true in the field of monitoring and evaluation (M&E), where conducting an M&E situation analysis (MESA) is a prerequisite for finding the best approach for improving government performance for the delivery of services to citizens.
+This is also true in the field of monitoring and evaluation (M&E), where conducting an M&E systems analysis (MESA) is a prerequisite for finding the best approach for improving government performance for the delivery of services to citizens.
 Governments and parliaments make public policy decisions almost every day.
 This is usually a complex process, which can be more effective when informed by robust evidence, a key source of which can come from an effective M&E system.

 The first step to an accurate diagnosis: situational analysis